 What is Home Schooling and High School Football?

 Home-schooled students can also participate in high-school football through independent or freelance teams, which compete against small private (or during a few cases, public) schools.
-In some states, like Florida, state law allows home-schooled students to compete in interscholastic athletics for his or her local administrative district .
-Thus, home-schooled Tim Tebow, who was one among the highest quarterback prospects within the nation, was ready to play for the nationally ranked public Nease high-school after he and his mother rented an apartment therein administrative district .
+In some states, like Florida, state law allows home-schooled students to compete in interscholastic athletics for his or her local administrative district.
+Thus, home-schooled Tim Tebow, who was one among the highest quarterback prospects within the nation, was ready to play for the nationally-ranked public Nease high-school after he and his mother rented an apartment therein administrative district.
 He afterward became the starting quarterback for the Denver Broncos.

 Why High School Football is Important Rules?

 The National Federation of State School Associations (NFHS) establishes the principles of high school football within the US.
-As of the present 2019 school season, Texas is that the only state that doesn’t base its football rules on the NFHS rule set, instead using NCAA rules with certain exceptions shown below.
+As of the present 2019 school season, Texas is that the only state that doesn’t base its football rules on the NFHS rule set, instead of using NCAA rules with certain exceptions shown below.
 Through the 2018 season, Massachusetts also based its rules on those of the NCAA, but it adopted NFHS rules since 2019.

 With their common ancestry, the NFHS rules of high-school football are largely almost like the school game, though with some important differences:

-- The four quarters are each 12 minutes long , as against quarter-hour in college and football .
+- The four quarters are each 12 minutes long, as against quarter-hour in college and football.
 (Texas uses the NFHS 12-minute quarter.)

 - Kickoffs happen at the kicking team’s 40-yard line, as against the 35 in college and therefore the NFL.
 (Texas has adopted the NFHS rule.)

 - If an attempted field goal is missed it’s treated as a punt, normally it might be a touchback and therefore the opposing team will start at the 20-yard line.
-However, if it doesn’t enter the top zone, it are often downed or returned as a traditional punt.
+However, if it doesn’t enter the top zone, it is often downed or returned as a traditional punt.

 - Any kick crossing the line is automatically a touch-back; kicks can’t be returned out of the top zone.

 - All catch es end in the location of the ball at the spot of the fair catch.
-Under NCAA rules (but not NFL rules), a kickoff or place kick after a security that ends during a catch inside the receiving team’s 25-yard line is treated as a touchback, with the ball spotted on the 25.
+Under NCAA rules (but not NFL rules), a kickoff or place kick after security that ends during a catch inside the receiving team’s 25-yard line is treated as a touchback, with the ball spotted on the 25.

 - Pass interference by the defense leads to a 15-yard penalty, but no automatic 1st down.